An investigational medicine being developed for the treatment and relapse prevention of P. vivax

 Tafenoquine is not yet approved or licensed for use anywhere in the world.

-“P. vivax malaria can affect people of all ages and is particularly insidious because it has the potential to remain dormant within the body in excess of a year, and causes some patients to experience repeated episodes of illness after the first mosquito bite,” said Nicholas Cammack, Head, Tres Cantos Medicines Development Centre for Diseases of the Developing World.
+“P. vivax malaria can affect people of all ages and is particularly insidious because it has the potential to remain dormant within the body in excess of a year, and causes some patients to experience repeated episodes of illness after the first mosquito bite,” said Nicholas Cammack, Head of Tres Cantos Medicines Development Centre for Diseases of the Developing World.
 “Our investigation of tafenoquine for the treatment of P. vivax malaria is part of GSK’s efforts to tackle the global burden of malaria.
 Working with our partners, including MMV, we are determined to stop malaria in all its forms.”

 “One of the big challenges we face in tackling malaria is to have new medicines to prevent relapse, caused by dormant forms of P. vivax, said Dr Timothy Wells, MMV’s Chief Scientific Officer.
 “The phase III programme is designed to build upon the promising results of the phase IIb study which showed that treatment with tafenoquine prevented relapses.
 If successful, tafenoquine has the potential to become a major contributor to malaria elimination.1 It’s a great privilege to be working with GSK on this project; they have a clear commitment to changing the face of public health in the countries in which we are working.”